Defense says American charged in Ghosn pay case not involved

 “Kelly was not involved at all,” Kitamura said.

-Kitamura also stressed Kelly had been just trying to find legal ways to pay Ghosn after Ghosn’s retirement.
+“I believe that the court will reach the same conclusion as the defense after a fair review of the relevant evidence in this case,” he said.

+Earlier in the daylong session, Kitamura, known for winning acquittals in a nation with a conviction rate higher than 99%, argued there was “no motive at all for Kelly to carry out such an illegal act.”

 “Greg Kelly is a lawyer.
-Even if he had wanted to prevent Carlos Ghosn from leaving, would he have committed a crime?” said Kitamura, who is famous in Japan for winning acquittals in a nation with a conviction rate higher than 99%.
+Even if he had wanted to prevent Carlos Ghosn from leaving, would he have committed a crime?” said Kitamura.

-“There is no motive at all for Kelly to carry out such an illegal act.”

 Kelly, an American, was in semi-retirement in the U.S. when Nissan lured him back to Japan, on the pretext of attending a meeting.
 He was arrested in November 2018, at the same time as Ghosn.
 But Ghosn jumped bail and fled to Lebanon in late 2019.
 Lebanon does not have an extradition treaty with Japan.